 How do I keep them on the right path in life?

-And maybe the most important question, how do we leave a legacy for my kids and future generations?
+And maybe the most important question is, how do we leave a legacy for my kids and future generations?

 Leave a Legacy for Your Young Family

 To leave a legacy can mean different things to different people.
-For some of us it means raising happy, healthy, faithful, and successful children.
-For others it could mean making a lasting impact on an organization or cause.
-Regardless of our family situation, I believe we all have a desire deep down to leave our footprint in this world and make it a little better place after we’re gone.
+For some, it means raising happy, healthy, faithful, and successful children.
+For others, it could mean making a lasting impact on an organization or cause.
+Regardless of our family situation, I believe we all desire to leave our footprint in this world and make it a little better place after we’re gone.

-I can’t help to think how lucky my children are to grow up in a family where we hopefully won’t have to struggle with money.
-At the same time, I question where the line should be drawn so they have to learn some money lessons the hard way.
+I can’t help thinking how lucky my children are to grow up in a family where we hopefully won’t struggle with money.
+At the same time, I question where the line should be drawn, so they have to learn some money lessons the hard way.
 Nobody wants to raise little spoiled brats.
 The goal will be to instill strong financial principles they can carry over into adulthood.

-I grew up in a middle class family.
-The primary reason we were able to live in a nice house and go to good schools is because of my grandparents.
-Without assistance from my grandparents it would have been tough to scrape by with our family of five.
-My mom stayed at home most of my childhood and my dad was a manager at a fast food restaurant.
-We didn’t get everything we wanted, but I also don’t remember ever feeling like we were poor.
-Once my mom graduated from college and started working full-time we were much better off.
+I grew up in a middle-class family.
+We could live in a nice house and go to good schools because of my grandparents.
+Without assistance from my grandparents, it would have been tough to scrape by with our family of five.
+My mom stayed home most of my childhood, and my dad was a manager at a fast food restaurant.
+We didn’t get everything we wanted, but I don’t remember ever feeling poor.
+We were much better off once my mom graduated from college and started working full-time.

-We grew up in a newer neighborhood with a lot of other kids around.
+We grew up in a newer neighborhood with many other kids around.
 As we grew older, my (parents) house was the one everyone came to after school and during summer days.
 When we weren’t outside riding bikes or playing sports, we were inside playing sports games on the computer or Nintendo.
-We had fun and I still have life-long friends that I keep in contact with from the old neighborhood.
+We had fun, and I still have life-long friends I keep in contact with from the old neighborhood.